haise0/kalitorify-wsl2/README.md

 cd kalitorify-wsl2
 ```

-### kalitorify-wsl2
+### Install kalitorify-wsl2
 ```
 cd kalitorify-wsl2-kali
 sudo make install
 ```

-### systemd
+### Install systemd
 ```
 cd systemd-wsl2-kali
 sudo make install
 ```

-### After kalitorify-wsl2 and systemd are installed
+### Reboot
-Enter a powershell or cmd.exe window as Administrator and shutdown WSL:
+Enter a powershell or cmd.exe window as Administrator and shutdown WSL to reboot:
 ```
 wsl --shutdown
 ```
 After that, go ahead and start kali (or your distribution of choice) back up again.
+Services and programs that use kalitorify (such as iptables-legacy) work at the kernel level.
+Rebooting WSL helps the operating system to avoid conflicts or leaks.

 ## Usage